TRASEVOL-DOG/sugarcoat/README.md

 ---

-Here is the list of all the available packages and their functions:
+Here is an overview of all the available packages and their functions:
 _(Packages have links to more detailed documentation)_

 * [`sugar`](/doc/sugar.md#sugar)